CMTA/CMTAT/README.md

 Since the version 2.4.0, the requirement to use a RuleEngine are the following:

-While it has been designed for the CMTAT, the ruleEngine can be used with others contracts to apply restriction on transfer.

-The `RuleEngine` has to import an implement the interface `IRuleEngine` which declares the function `operateOnTransfer`
+The `RuleEngine` has to import an implement the interface `IRuleEngine` which declares the function `operateOnTransfer`.

-This interface can be found in [./contracts/interfaces/engine/IRuleEngine.sol](./contracts/interfaces/engine/IRuleEngine.sol)`CMTAT/contracts/interfaces/engine/IRuleEngine.sol`.
+This interface can be found in [./contracts/interfaces/engine/IRuleEngine.sol](./contracts/interfaces/engine/IRuleEngine.sol).

 Before each transfer, the CMTAT calls the function `operateOnTransfer` which is the entrypoint for the RuleEngine.